 Russian Federation, Government: Deleted

+Encouraging the full deployment of IPv6 to ensure the long-term sustainability of the addressing space.

-ISOC, Civil Society: Encouraging the full deployment of IPv6 to ensure the long-term sustainability of the addressing space
+ISOC, Civil Society: Encouraging the full deployment of IPv6 to ensure the long-term sustainability of the addressing space, including in light of future developments in the Internet of Things

+Developing convergence between broadcasting and mobile services

 ISOC, Civil Society: Deleted

+Pushing forward the transition from analogue to digital terrestrial broadcasting

 Developing agreed goals and time-based targets along with enhanced monitoring and reporting.